inkstitch/inkstitch/collections/_docs/en/004-008-fill-tools.md

 #### Positioning

-The pattern can be rotated, scaled and translated as a whole
+The pattern can be rotated, scaled (%) and translated (mm) as a whole

 #### Pattern Settings